William Massie Papers

-Letters and accounts of William Massie, farmer, plantation owner, slave owner, and miller of "Pharsalia" and Tye River Mills, Nelson County, Va.
+Letters and accounts of William Massie, farmer, plantation owner, slave owner, and miller of Pharsalia and Tye River Mills, Nelson County, Virginia.
 Correspondents include Nathaniel Francis Cabell and Chiswell Dabney.
 Letters discuss life in Nelson County, agriculture, slavery, milling, and other subjects.

 Language of Materials

 Conditions Governing Access:

 Collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.

 Conditions Governing Use:

 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

 William Massie (1795-1862) was plantation owner and miller at Tyro, Nelson County, Virginia.
 He also served a term in the Virginia legislature.

 2.00 Linear Feet